wtding1998/wtding1998.github.io/content/_index.md

   *This work introduces a general framework called Transformed Gradient Projection to solve the smooth optimization problems on compact submanifolds, which not only encompasses the existing algorithms but also induces new cases.
 We establish its weak convergence, global convergence and convergence rate by some novel inequalities about the projection onto submanifolds.*

 ## Contact
-E-mail: wentaoding at link.cuhk.edu.cn
+E-mail: wentaoding at cuhk.edu.hk

-The Chinese University of Hong Kong (Shenzhen)
+The Chinese University of Hong Kong

-The 2001 Longxiang Road, Longgang District, Shenzhen